COVID-19 outbreak claims another Premier League match | Sports-Games

 - United Kingdom

-A coronavirus outbreak at Everton has forced the postponement of the club's match at Burnley, the Premier League said Friday.
+A coronavirus outbreak at Everton has forced the postponement of the club's match at Burnley, the Premier League said.

 The Premier League has now called off 13 matches because of coronavirus issues in two weeks, with players having to isolate after testing positive or if they are unvaccinated and a close contact of a COVID-19 case.